bcnicholson/kubiya-assignment/README.md

 1. **Further Custom Metrics Collection**: Extend the module to collect application-specific custom metrics from the Prometheus API.

-2. **Deployment Automation**: Create a Terraform template that can deploy new applications based on the AI's recommendations.
+2. **Enhanced Deployment Automation**: Create a Terraform template that can deploy new applications based on the AI's recommendations.

-3. **Historical Tracking**: Implement a mechanism to track cluster health over time, storing historical data in a database or time-series storage.
+3. **Expanded Historical Tracking**: Implement a more comprehensive mechanism to track cluster health over time, storing historical data in a database or time-series storage.
+I actually wrote much of the base logic this evening for a simple historical tracking mechanism via a null_resource, but didn't want to delay submission further to refine and surface truly meaningful data over time.

 4. **Further AI Prompt Enhancements**: Expand the specialized prompts for more targeted use cases like cost optimization, security compliance, and upgrade readiness.

 5. **Direct AI Integration**: Integrate with AI service APIs to automate the submission and retrieval of analysis results.
+Also created a script to do this Sunday morning, I didn't have time to incorporate into terraform code, so left out of project.

-6. **Visualization**: Add visualization capabilities to display cluster health metrics and AI insights through a web dashboard.
+6. **Enhanced Visualization**: Add interactive charts and graphs to the dashboard for visualizing trends over time.

 7. **Multi-Cluster Support**: Extend the module to analyze multiple clusters and compare their health status.